imissyouso/textmagic-rest-python/docs/TextMagicApi.md

 # create an instance of the API class
 api_instance = TextMagic.TextMagicApi(TextMagic.ApiClient(configuration))
-country = '\"GB\"' # str | Two-letter dedicated number country ISO code. prefix = 1 # int | Desired number prefix.
+country = '\"GB\"' # str | Two-letter dedicated number country ISO code. prefix = 447155 # int | Desired number prefix.
 Should include country code (i.e. 447 for UK phone number format).
-Leave blank to get all the available numbers for the specified country. (optional) (default to 1) tollfree = 0 # int | Should we show only tollfree numbers (tollfree available only for US). (optional) (default to 0)
+Leave blank to get all the available numbers for the specified country. (optional) tollfree = 0 # int | Should we show only tollfree numbers (tollfree available only for US). (optional) (default to 0)

 try: